Orange-bellied parrot: Distribution and habitat

 One of three migratory parrot species, (Note: The other two species are the blue-winged and swift parrots.) the orange-bellied parrot breeds solely in South West Tasmania, it nests in eucalypts bordering on button grass moors, generally within 30 km of the coast.
 The entire population migrates over Bass Strait to spend the winter on the coast of south-eastern Australia.
 On the way, they may stop (and occasionally overwinter on) King Island, particularly Lake Flannigan.
 The few mainland sites are estuaries and lagoons that contain their favoured salt marsh habitat and are generally within 3 km of the coast.
 These include sites in or close to Port Phillip such as Werribee Sewage Farm, the Spit Nature Conservation Reserve, the shores of Swan Bay, Swan Island, Lake Connewarre State Wildlife Reserve, Lake Victoria and Mud Islands, as well as French Island in Western Port.

 In late 2017, there was a possible sighting at Canunda National Park in South Australia; the most recent confirmed sighting in the state being five years beforehand at Port MacDonnell.
 In July 2021, two individuals were recorded at Arthur River in northwestern Tasmania; it is unclear whether they had returned early from the mainland or did not migrate across the Bass Strait at all.
+They are commonly found in southern Australia.